rtran1029/MakeMeReadMe/README.md

 # MakeMeReadMe
 ## Description
-This app provides a quick and easy way to creast professional readme files that can be used for future projects
+This app provides a quick and easy way to create professional readme files that can be used for future projects.
+This solves the problem for developers who tend to skimp on the ReadMe portion on their projects.
+It takes the mundane task of creating a readme, and turns it into an interactive and adaptive function.

 ---